richardsc/nb/README.md

 ## Development steps

-1. author develops version 1 as a unix CLI tool, perhaps using dropbox for ubiquity across unix platforms
+1. Month 1: the author develops a few alpha versions as a unix CLI tool, probably using python and probably using dropbox for ubiquity across platforms.
+At the same time, he invites other interested parties to think about what sort of categories of information should be stored in the application (which is an important thing because the code is hooked to database design, so changes in the latter can waste programming effort).  .

-2. author invites other unix users to experiment (e.g. to see if the functionality needs adjustment)
+2. Month 2: the author invites other unix users to experiment with the python-based CLI tool.
+By then a web tool may also be working (using django, probably) and in that case the call for invitations can be wider.

-3. iphone app

-4. other apps

-## sql ideas

-To get a skeleton of the idea (and to get ideas on what should go in the database) unix CLI users can do as follows.
+3. Eventually: mobile versions, the first probably on iphone.

+## Some early thoughts on database structure

+Rather than explain the idea of the structure, it makes sense to simply provide the SQL syntax to create and display it.
+That way, experienced readers can make concrete suggestions.

-## set up database
+### Set up database

 At commandline type

-    sqlite3 an.db
+    sqlite3 na.db

 to open up a sqlite console on a database named ``an.db``.
+(If there is no such file, it creates one.)

-## add some test content
+### Add some test content

 Cut/paste the following to the sqlite console.